 That's Tom.
-He pretty much does everything at Avon Sailboats.
+He pretty much does everything boat-wise at Avon Sailboats.
 If your boat has an Avon plaque on it, or has been in for service, Tom readied it for you.

 I'm Lindy.
 You'll usually find me in the showroom, or on the phone.
 I grew up with small sailboats, Rhodes Bantams mostly, which my dad built in our garage.
-Mom toted me to one regatta after another to watch Dad and my older brother race.
+Mom toted me to one regatta after another to watch Dad and my older brother and sister race.
 I was too little to be much use to anybody.
 But life was good around the water and small sailboats, even if I wasn't race crew.

 By 1970, he had his hands full.
 I was away at college (studying to become something wonderful) when the phone rang.